IAPViewer Documentation

 Sites

 IAPViewer organises every cluster you connect to as a site.
-The site stores the Virtual Controller address, the optional fallback address, the username, and per-site preferences (font size, RSSI cutoff, client history retention, API call gap, fallback prompt state).
+The site stores the Virtual Controller address, the optional fallback address, the username, and per-site preferences (RSSI cutoffs, client history retention, API call gap, fallback prompt state).
 Passwords are held in the iOS Keychain, not in the site record.

 From the login screen: